 Community engagement is essential for the successful implementation of the project.
-Thus, a public town hall meeting is suggested as an effective means of communicating directly with the community and obtaining immediate feedback prior to the start of physical implementation.
-However, using other modalities of communication including social media posts, radio and television announcements, and notices read at church and other gatherings, may help to ensure that the information being disseminated reaches a wider audience.
-Virtual meetings with members of the community or key stakeholders can also be held.
+Thus, a public town hall meeting or a series of meetings is suggested as an effective means of communicating directly with the community and obtaining immediate feedback.
+However, using various modalities of communication including social media posts, radio and television announcements, and notices read at church and other gatherings, may help to ensure that the information being disseminated reaches a wider audience.
+Virtual meetings with members of the community or key stakeholder can also be held.
 These engagements will be conducted by the PIU and the Design Consultant.

 Stakeholder consultations for the VEEP commenced in 2021 and are ongoing.
-Specific to the drilling of the Boreholes at Overland, the Design Consultant has regularly engaged the Central Water and Sewerage Authority regarding development of the design.
-Discussions held with a church and community leader in the Overland Community on Saturday 29 July revealed that although the community is aware of the larger VEEP, there was little knowledge of the drilling works at Overland.
-Nevertheless, the stakeholder strongly supported and endorsed the plan to seek an alternative water source, as the community is severely affected by the interruptions in the water supply, due to heavy rainfall.
+The Design Consultant has regularly engaged the Central Water and Sewerage Authority regarding development of the designs for all the works.
+Discussions held with residents in the project area indicate that the communities are aware of the VEEP and have a basic awareness of the planned water interventions.
+In all the project areas the interviewed residents strongly supported and endorsed the plans to improve the water infrastructure in order to alleviate the perennial problem, of water supply shortages in the aftermath of heavy rainfall, faced by the communities.